About The Vaika Project

 Sled Dog Study

-We have recruited 100 retired sled dogs from kennels across the United States, who can no longer race, and provided them with a spacious home designed specifically for the Vaika project.
-The facility includes a large playground where dogs can run freely and enjoy their retirement.
+In 2018, we recruited 100 retired sled dogs from kennels across the United States, who could no longer race, and provided them with a spacious home designed specifically for the Vaika project.
+The facility included a large playground where dogs can run freely and enjoy their retirement.

-We carefully monitor multiple parameters of the natural aging process in our dogs, similar to what is done with elderly humans.
-To limit stress on our dogs, we restrict research to periodic blood draws and vaccinations to learn about their immune system.
-To assess their physical and cognitive health, we use play-based tests, such as problem-solving games, and treadmill exercise.
+During 2018–2023 we carefully monitored multiple parameters of the natural aging process in our dogs, similar to what is done with elderly humans.
+To limit stress on our dogs, we restricted research to periodic blood draws and vaccinations to learn about their immune system.
+To assess their physical and cognitive health, we used play-based tests, such as problem-solving games, and treadmill exercise.

-Our dogs come from various locations across the USA, as indicated on the map below.
-They have diverse backgrounds, with some being accomplished champions who have competed in prestigious races such as the Fur Rondy and Iditarod Trail Sled Dog Race.
-While some dogs resemble huskies and hounds, others have unique features that make them stand out.
-Each dog has their own personality and preferences — some love to run, while others prefer to play hide-and-seek with their toys or spend time alone.
-Some dogs are more sociable than others.
+Our dogs came from various locations across the USA, as indicated on the map below.
+They had diverse backgrounds, with some being accomplished champions who have competed in prestigious races such as the Fur Rondy and Iditarod Trail Sled Dog Race.
+While some dogs resembled huskies and hounds, others had unique features that make them stand out.
+Each dog had their own personality and preferences — some loved to run, while others preferred to play hide-and-seek with their toys or spend time alone.

 Our Scientific Approach